nachpok/udemy-web-dev/git.md

-in the folder that holds the folders we want to maintain in git we initialise the project
+in the folder that holds the folders we want to maintain in git we initialize the project

 ```
 git init
 git status // gives the branch and the list of untracked files
 git add PATH //adds the file/folder to the git stand by list
-git status // will say wat is ready to be commited and wat is not on the list
+git status // will say wat is ready to be committed and wat is not on the list
 git commit -m "Initial commit test run" // commit with message "..."
 git log // log of all the commits
 ```

-this part was on local machine, to uplode to github create repository and get clone URL
+this part was on local machine, to upload to github create repository and get clone URL

 ```
 git remote add origin https://github.com/nachpok/test.git